 Getting Started

-immApex is meant to serve as an API for deep-learning models based on immune receptor sequencing.
-These functions extract or generate amino acid or nucleotide sequences and prepare them for deep learning tasks through Keras. immApex is the underlying structure for the BCR models in Ibex and TCR models in Trex.
-It should be noted, although the tools here are created for immune receptor sequences, they will work more generally for nucleotide or amino acid sequences.
+immApex is meant to serve as an API for supervised and unsupervised learning tasks based on immune receptor sequencing.
+These functions extract or generate amino acid or nucleotide sequences and prepare them for downstream machine learning. immApex is the underlying structure for the BCR models in Ibex and TCR models in Trex.
+It should be noted that the tools here are created for immune receptor sequences; they will work more generally for nucleotide or amino acid sequences.
+The package itself supports AIRR, Adaptive, and 10x formats and interacts with the scRepertoire R package.

 More information is available at the immApex GitHub Repo.